 Important: We offer the Skype "office hours" to learners who cannot come to Germany until the course begins and who have already completed the written placement test on our home page.

-Skype - Advising: Tuesdays from 2 to 3 pm by appointment.
+Skype - Advising: Tuesdays and Wednesdays from 2 to 3 pm by appointment.

 Levels A1 to C1 of the „Common European Framework of Reference“ CEFR

 Can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 Can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.